hooss-only/miner-os/README.md

 make
 ```

-When you want to run my OS on emulator, you can use `run` script.
+<br>When you want to run my OS on emulator, you can use `run` script.
 ```
 make run
 ```